El Arco is a marquee sight of Los Cabos, poised at the very tip of the Baja Peninsula. Photo: Cabo Villas

 Best bang-for-your-buck hotel

 The very casual Tacos Gardenias, near downtown Cabo.
-This small eatery doesn’t look like much, but it turns out some of the best Baja-style fish tacos—the fish is freshly caught, then battered and fried (if you don’t want it fried, ask for your order a la plancha, or grilled).
-They also have delicious shrimp tacos and cochinita pibil (slow-roasted pork)—plus the coldest beers in town.
+This intimate, laid-back eatery isn’t fancy, but it offers some of the area’s best authentic Baja-style fish tacos—fresh local fish battered and fried (if you don’t want it fried, ask for your order a la plancha, or grilled).
+They also have delicious shrimp tacos, cochinita pibil (slow-roasted pork), and cold beers.
+The chicharron (grilled pork rinds) tacos are surprisingly delicious.

 Meals worth the splurge